Jacky Dreksler

-Jacky Dreksler (born Jacob Joseph Dreksler; 1 March 1946) is a German television producer, writer, songwriter and publisher.
+Jacob Joseph "Jacky" Dreksler (born 1 March 1946) is a German television producer, writer, songwriter and publisher.
 Dreksler has created many popular and successful German television shows including Schreinemakers Live and RTL Samstag Nacht.
 He co-owns his TV production and publishing company Pacific Productions with his wife Dr. Babs Ahland-Dreksler.

 Early life

 Dreksler was born in Paris, France to a single Jewish mother.
 After she died in 1955, when he was nine, he grew up as an orphan in Germany and, for a short while, in the USA where he attended a public school in Kenmore, New York, near Buffalo.
 He began his career at the chemical and health care corporation Bayer as a young unskilled worker, and then did an apprenticeship as a chemistry lab assistant while at the same time going to night school to complete his high school diploma.
 Starting in 1968, he studied education, philosophy and sociology in Cologne and completed a master's degree in education.
 With his wife Babs, he founded the production and publishing company Pacific Productions in 1988.